Salalah Mobiles: Production

-Dulquer Salmaan was roped in to play the lead role.
-Many heroines were considered but Nazriya Nazim was finalized.
+Dulquer Salmaan was chosen to play the lead role.
+Many heroines were considered but Nazriya Nazim was given the role.
 Jacob Gregory who had acted alongside Dulquer in the film ABCD, was cast in a prominent role.
-Tamil comedian Santhanam was signed by the director to play a Tamilian, marking his Malayalam film debut.
+Tamil comedian Santhanam plays a Tamilian, his Malayalam film debut.
 Sharath A. Haridaasan said that Santhanam plays a prominent role that manoeuvres the story to its turning point.

-The shoot of the film began on 17 August 2013 at Kozhikode.
+Shooting of the film began on 17 August 2013 at Kozhikode.
 The shooting locations were Kozhikode, Kodungaloor, Kottayam and Coimbatore.